NLeSC/guide/best_practices/language_guides/python.md

 ### Use virtual environments

 We strongly recommend creating isolated "virtual environments" for each Python project.
-These can be created with `virtualenv` or with `conda`.
+These can be created with `venv` or with `conda`.
 Advantages over installing packages system-wide or in a single user folder:

 * Installs Python modules when you are not root.
 * Contains all Python dependencies so the environment keeps working after an upgrade.
 * Keeps environments clean for each project, so you don't get more than you need (and can easily reproduce that minimal working situation).
-* Lets you select the Python version per environment, so you can test code compatibility between Python 2.x and 3.x.
+* Lets you select the Python version per environment, so you can test code compatibility between Python versions

 ### Pip + a virtual environment